-If I tell you that you can still become a successful vlogger, would you believe me?
+If I told you that you could become a sucessful YouTuber/vlogger, would you believe me?

 Or do you think that there is too much competition?